LafColITS/moodle-local_temporary_enrolments/README.md

     - Email content: You can edit the content of all the aforementioned emails.
 Special tags like {STUDENTFIRST} or {TEACHER} are used to generate personalized email content

 # What you shouldn't change:
-    - Do not change the shortname/identifier of the "waitlisted" role
+    - Do not change the shortname/identifier of the "provisionally_enrolled" role